 The publication was developed as part of ^^^^^^^^^^^^^^^^^^^^^^^^, 2018, by Ima-Abasi Okon commissioned by The Showroom, London, for the exhibition there’s something in the conversation that is more interesting than the finality of (a title) at The Showroom, 28 March – 5 May 2018.

-It is available for purchase for £12 from The Showroom.
-Please contact Katherine Finerty for sales and information.
+Please contact Katherine Finerty for sales and further information.